Deadliest year for Rohingya at sea in years as 180 presumed drowned

 Two boats carrying a total of 230 Rohingya refugees, including women and children, landed on the shores of Indonesia's Aceh province in November, while this month, Sri Lanka's navy rescued 104 Rohingya adrift off the Indian Ocean island's northern coast.

+"Life in the camp is full of uncertainties, there is no hope that they can go back home soon," said Mohammed Imran, a former Rohingya community leader who has returned to Bangladesh from Malaysia.

-(Reporting by Krishna N. Das in New Delhi and Ruma Paul in Dhaka; Additional reporting by Stanley Widianto in Jakarta; Editing by Kenneth Maxwell)
+(Reporting by Krishna N. Das in New Delhi and Ruma Paul in Dhaka; Additional reporting by Stanley Widianto in Jakarta; Editing by Kenneth Maxwell and Muralikumar Anantharaman)

 ((Krishna.Das@tr.com; https://twitter.com/krishnadas56 ;))